boaromayo/metalsmith-intensedebate/README.md

 ## Installation

-To install, use on node.js:
+To install, type this command on node.js:

     $ npm install metalsmith-intensedebate

 ## Usage (Javascript)

-To use, place `metalsmith-intensedebate` in `build.js` or the file where your static site is generated:
+To use, place `metalsmith-intensedebate` in `build.js` or the file where your site is generated:

 ```js
 const Metalsmith    = require('Metalsmith');